Daturum/rosie/README.md

 how to work with them.

-Let's look at our users as business roles - different roles use the system to do different tasks, and these tasks may require different approaches for interface.
+Let's look at our users as business roles - different roles use the system to do different tasks, and these tasks may require different approaches to building interfaces.
 We need to provide high quality interfaces for our clients, but our admins and content managers may live fine with automatically generated admin panels.
 That's also the way to create tasks for interface programmers: an interface programmer gets the knowledge what a business role need to do (what user scenarios they need to perform).